1866 Texas gubernatorial election: Aftermath

+While the Constitution of 1866 was adopted by the people by a vote of 28,119 to 23,400, Congress did not approve of the document as Radical Republicans did not believe the document went far enough with incorporating and expanding the rights of freedmen.
+In 1867, the southern states would be placed under martial law in the form of five military districts.
 In March 1867, General Philip H. Sheridan was appointed military governor of the Fifth Military District.
 Citing the "impediment" Throckmorton presented "to the reconstruction of the State," Sheridan removed him from office and appointed Pease governor on July 30, 1867.